Contact Us

 • Mining and smelting – emit into the air a variety of metals adsorbed on particulate matter that is suspended in the air due to crushing & processing of mineralogical deposits;

-• Mine tailing disposal – due to their fine particulate nature (resulting after crushing and processing mineral ores) constitute a source of metals to ambient air which could be spread by wind over large areas;
+• Mine tailing disposal – due to their fine particulate nature (resulting after crushing and processing mineral ores) constitute a source of metals to ambient air which could be spread by the wind over large areas;

-• Foundry activities – emit into the air a variety of metals adsorbed on particulate matter that is suspended in the air due to processing of metallic raw materials (including the use of furnaces);
+• Foundry activities – emit into the air a variety of metals absorbed on particulate matter that is suspended in the air due to processing of metallic raw materials (including the use of furnaces);

-• Various industrial processes may emit both organic and inorganic contaminants through the following mechanisms:
+• Various industrial processes may emit both organic and inorganic contaminants through accidental spills and leaks of stored chemicals or the handling and storage of chemicals – especially of volatile inorganic chemicals

 • Construction and Demolition activities – pollute the air with various construction materials.
-Of special threat is the demolishion of old buildings which may contain a series of banned chemicals such as PCBs, PBDEs, asbestos.
+Of special threat is the demolition of old buildings which may contain a series of banned chemicals such as PCBs, PBDEs, asbestos.

-• Heating of buildings – emits a series of gases and particulate matters due to burning of fossil fuels;
+• Heating of buildings – emits a series of gases and particulate matters due to burning fossil fuels;

-• Waste Incineration – depending on waste composition, various toxic gases and particulate matter is emitted into the atmosphere;
+• Waste Incineration – depending on waste composition, various toxic gases, and particulate matter is emitted into the atmosphere;

-• Landfill disposal practices – usually generate methane due to intensification of natural microbial decaying activity in the disposal area;
+• Landfill disposal practices – usually generate methane due to the intensification of natural microbial decaying activity in the disposal area;

 • Control burning in forest and agriculture management – includes controlled burning that will emit gases and particulate matter (similar to wildfires described above)